Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 ## Functional Requirements

-### [REQ] MWM SHALL be able to support multiple orchestration engines
+### [REQ] MWM shall provide a mechanism to develop plugins for discovering applications
-Besides integrating MONAI App Server, MWM shall support other popular OSS orchestration engines so MONAI App SDK can be easily integrated.
+Besides integrating MONAI App Server, MWM shall provide a mechanism to allow users to develop plugins to discover apps registered with an orchestration engine such as Argo.

 #### Background
 Many existing users have already invested in other orchestration engines which may have already become a requirement for their workflow.
 Therefore, supporting other OSS orchestration engines would simplify the integration of their existing environment with MONAI products.